MadibaGroup/2024-Gadgets/content/docs/background/poly-iop.md

 # Polynomials

-All the gadgets in Plonkbook follow the same high level model, called a polynomial interactive proof (Poly-IOP).
+All the gadgets in Plonkbook follow the same high level model, called a polynomial interactive oracle proof (Poly-IOP).
 Each gadget is defined as an operation on one or more arrays of data.
 The arrays are encoded into a univariate polynomial (see below) and the polynomial is committed to (next background section) and passed to the verifier.
 The verifier works with commitments and sees that operations on commitments are mirroring a set of operations being done on the polynomials themselves.
 And the operations on the polynomials are mirroring operations on the data encoded into them as an array.

 Each gadget description will begin with the array and show the operation being done on the array.
 It will then show how to manipulate a polynomial holding the array so that the operation is performed on the underlying array.
 It will then show how the verifier can use only commitments to the polynomials, rather than the full polynomials, to follow along and check every step.